-New Jersey Nursing Home Negligence Attorney Can Fight Nursing Home Abuse
+New Jersey Nursing Home Negligence Attorney

-The agency primarily responsible for receiving and investigating complaints of New Jersey nursing home negligence is the Office of the Ombudsman for the Institutionalized Elderly (OOIE).
+New Jersey’s Office of the Ombudsman for the Institutionalized Elderly (OOIE) is the agency primarily responsible for receiving and investigating complaints of New Jersey nursing home negligence.
 This single agency covers all 387 nursing homes and 519 board and care, assisted living, and other adult care facilities in the state, and the 30,000 residents living in those facilities.

 OOIE receives over 5,000 complaints in a given year and verifies well over 2,000 of them.
 This agency, headed by a former nursing home administrator, has a team of 11 investigators tasked with responding to those thousands of complaints.
-Investigation of complaints for nursing home negligence is not the only function of OOIE, and much of its efforts are directed toward improving the quality of long-term care overall.
+Investigation of complaints about nursing home negligence is not the only function of OOIE, and much of its efforts are directed toward improving the quality of long-term care overall.

 Although OOIE is the agency responsible for receiving and investigating complaints of New Jersey nursing home negligence, it does not actually have any enforcement powers.
 Once a complaint is investigated and verified as having some merit, it is then turned over to some other board or licensing agency, such as the Board of Nursing for complaints against nurses or the Department of Health for complaints against the nursing home itself.
 It is then up to that agency to complete its own internal process before taking action against a staff member or nursing home for negligence.